ivarmak/clutter-grasping/README.md

   <img src="img/isolate+grasp.gif" width="800" title="">
 </p>

-An example scenario of singulating a target object from the clutter, and a consecutive successful grasp.
+An example scenario of singulating the target TennisBall from a pile of objects, and a consecutive successful grasp.

 ## Requirements